Section 8 Eligibility Guide

 Eligibility is based primarily on two factors: household size and family income.

-: HUD has defined family to mean a single person or group of persons and includes the following:
+: HUD defines "family" as a single person or group of persons and includes the following:

-A household with or without children.
-This includes a child who is temporarily away from home due to placement in foster care.
+A household with or without children, including a child who is temporarily away from home due to placement in foster care.

-One or two individuals who are at least 62 and living together.
-The household may include live-in aides.
+One or two individuals who are at least 62 years old and living together, including live-in aides.

-Disabled individual or two or more disabled individuals or disabled individuals with live-in aides.
+A disabled individual, two or more disabled individuals, or disabled individuals with live-in aides.

-For example: in Davidson County, Tennessee, the published median income is $66,900.
+For example, in Davidson County, Tennessee, the published median income is $66,900.
 A family of four with an income less than $20,070 is classified as extremely low income.
-An income of $33,450 designates very low income.
+An income of $33,450 would be considered very low income.

 In San Francisco County in California, the published median income is $101,900.
-An income of $30,570 gives a designation of extremely low income. $50,950 is designated as very low income.
+An income of $30,570 gives a designation of extremely low income. $50,950 is considered very low income.

 Recipients must be U.S. citizens or non-citizens with eligible immigrant status.
 Recipients must have a clean criminal record.
 Sexual offenders are not accepted.

-During the application process, the Local Public Housing Authority (PHA) will also collect information on family income, assets, and family composition.
-They will verify this information with other local agencies, employers and banks, and will use the information to determine program eligibility and the amount of the housing assistance payment to be allocated.
+During the application process, the Local Public Housing Authority (PHA) will collect information on family income, assets, and family composition.
+They will verify this information with other local agencies, employers, and banks, and will use the information to determine whether the applicant is eligible for the program and how much housing assistance they will receive.